 At RoofingCalc.com, they estimate an average copper roof at $36,000 on the low end to $51,000 on the high end. plus.
-That’s about average for a typical single story house with a roof measuring about 1,600 sq. ft. — This price also includes the tear off and disposal charges.
-At 150Points.com, we plugged in numbers on their cost calculator for average sized home (1,600 sq. ft.), using a licensed and insured contractor, on a low complexity roof and, and it came to $36,000 on the low end to $51,000 on high end.
-This though, does not include the tear off, disposal or any possible roof repairs.
+That’s about average for a typical single story house with a roof measuring about 1,600 sq. ft. — This price also includes permitting, tear off and disposal of the old roof, clean-up, etc.

 The Value and Options